BtoB

 Gas to Power

-The future looks bright for LNG.
-With demand driven by environmental regulation, it is taking an ever-greater share of the world’s energy mix, expected to grow almost 2% faster than oil and coal over the next five years.
+The mid-term forecast for LNG as an energy source is still positive.
+With demand driven by environmental regulations, it is taking an ever-greater share of the world’s energy mix, expected to grow almost 2% faster than oil and coal over the coming years.
+Europe has increased its imports due to the Ukraine invasion and the reduction of gas imports by pipe.
 China is particularly gas-hungry: in its search for cleaner energy solutions, the government aims to more than double LNG’s share of the country’s primary energy mix to 15% by 2030.
-And with IMO imposing a sulfur cap of 0.5% from 2020, LNG is also likely to gain further popularity as a marine fuel.
+LNG is also a popular marine fuel due to stringent emission regulations.

 LNG infrastructure coming of age